FakelsHub/sFall-X/artifacts/scripting/sfall function notes.md

 #### set_scr_name
 `void sfall_func1("set_scr_name", string name)`
 - Overrides the name of the script object that was set from **scrname.msg**
 - The changed name will be reset each time the player leaves the map or reloads the game
 - Passing an empty string ("") to the `name` argument or omitting it will allow the game to get the name for the object from pro_*.msg files
-- __NOTE:__ This function is intended for use in normal game scripts
+- __NOTE:__ This function is intended for use in normal game scripts and overrides the name only once (for the same object) until a reset is performed

 ****